trybick/tv-minder/README.md

 ### ENV files in use

 To setup env files for local development, create two files, `api/.env` and `front/.env`, with the contents in this format - `KEY="value"`.
-The keys are listed below.
-To request the values please reply to an open issue.

 Front: